 After activation this changes to Reload Target Platform.

 Avoid using the Eclipse IDE until the target is resolved and activated.
-Activating target definitions is accessing the network and you do not want to interrupt this, as this might result in an inconsistent target definition. |
+Activating target definitions accesses the network and you do not want to interrupt this, as this might result in an inconsistent target definition. |

-6. Solving potential issues with your target definition
+2.9.
+Solving potential issues with your target definition

 Your target platform depends on external update sites and the availability of the network.
 These update sites might change over time, so you should be able to revert your target platform settings in case you face issues.

 If you face issues with your target platform, switch to the IDE as target platform and afterwards switch back to your target definition.
-That sometimes solves target resolution issues. |
+This sometimes solves target resolution issues. |

-.7.
-Optional exercise: Mirroring p2 update
+3. Optional exercise: Mirroring p2 update

-To avoid long running network operations to server outside of the own network, you can mirror p2 update sites.
+To avoid long running network operations to server outside the own network, you can mirror p2 update sites.

 Mirroing with Tycho p2 explains how to mirror an update site with Maven. |